Dovtutis/registerLoginComment/readme.md

 Functional tasks

 - Registration and login with validation.
-- Google Maps map was implemented.
+- Google Maps map implementattion.
 - Feedback page where registered user can leave his feedback.

 ## How to set it up